Shanghai is one of the most prosperous cities in the world. Anything you can imagine is available for purchase here.

 This fabric market also has all of Shanghai's best tailors under the same roof.
 Wade through mountains of fabric perfect for a design of your own or for one of the numerous samples provided.

 This is a perfect place for anyone enjoying sewing or wanting to have custom-made beautiful clothes or home accessories.
 Remember to bargain hard to get a fair price.

 Located in the Middle Huaihai Road, Cybermart is the most central market for all sorts of gadgetry, including DVD players, iPods, laptops, digital cameras, and camcorders, as well as blank CDs, DVDs, memory sticks and software.

 Although China is not the best place in Asia to get discounted electronic products, you can get a reasonable price here if you are good at haggling.

 Books and Videos

-Lao Fengxiang Silverware Shop has a history more than 150 years, and was established in 1848.
-It is the century brand in the Chinese gold ware and silverware field and has currently developed into a large enterprise with many branches and a research institute.
-Furthermore, its jewelries have won more than 120 prizes in many design competitions during the last three years.
-For the new century, Lao Fengxiang Silverware Shop proceeds development ranging from techniques to design to welcoming a brighter future.
+Lao Fengxiang Silverware Shop was established in 1848.
+It is the name brand in the Chinese golden ware and silverware field, and its has won more than 120 prizes in many design competitions during the last years.

 - Things to Do